 Do Ovulation Apps Work?
 Evidence, Limits & Better Ways to Time Intercourse

-Ovulation “prediction” sounds straightforward—until you look at real cycles.
-Many popular apps lean on calendar math, but ovulation varies by person and by month.
-Below is what independent studies and guidelines say, where tracking goes wrong, and practical (evidence-based) ways to time intercourse without overcomplicating your life.
+Ovulation “prediction” sounds straightforward, until you look at real cycles.
+Many popular apps lean on calendar maths, but ovulation varies by person and by month.

 What the research actually says